AlexanderProd/jam-stack-box/README.md

 The build happens inside a Docker container to assure that a stable enviroment is provided.
 Once the build is finished the static files are saved to a dedicated folder inside of `sites-public`.

+Feel free to contact me on Twitter [@alexanderhorl](https://twitter.com/alexanderhorl) or send me a mail (on my GitHub profile) if you like this project or would want to know more about it.

 ## ⚠️ Prerequisites

 - You need to have a running Docker instance on your machine.